 The coronavirus outbreak in the United States continues to worsen, pretty much everywhere.
-Forty-four states and Puerto Rico are showing signs that coronavirus spread is continuing or escalating, while only two states — Maine and Vermont — are showing signs of positively curbing the virus, according to Covid Exit Strategy.
+Forty-eight states and Puerto Rico are showing signs that coronavirus spread is continuing or escalating, while only two states — Vermont and Hawaii — “warrant caution,” according to Covid Exit Strategy.
+However, on Sunday, Vermont saw its highest one-day total since April.

 The chart below shows how well all 50 states are containing the spread, based on metrics outlined by the White House.
-Dark red indicates “uncontrolled spread,” “trending better” is in green, “making progress” is in yellow, and “trending poorly” is in bright red.
+Dark red indicates “uncontrolled spread,” “trending better” is in green, “caution warranted” is in yellow, and “trending poorly” is in bright red.

 The score of each state is calculated using a simple rule: The score by a state’s weakest metric, with one exception: if cases are decreasing.
 In that scenario, a state gets a yellow grade, even if there are reds on other measures.
 Calculations are weighted to prioritize new cases per million and positivity.